suchimitha/just-the-docs/docs/configuration.md

 You have to create an Instance for RequestObject and pass to the “bw_xero_api01.BreadwinnerAPI.call()” method as one of the parameters.
 RequestObject req = new RequestObject(); It consists of the following variables:

 ## Options
-It is a collection of type Map (Map<String, Object>), used to pass any type of config settings that we enable Ex: below options used for fetching records. contactid, ContactNumber, where, pagenumber, modifiedafter, – for contacts Invoicenumber, Invoiceid, where, pagenumber, modifiedafter – for invoices
+It is a collection of type Map (Map<String, Object>), used to pass any type of config settings that we enable.
+Ex: below options used for fetching records. contactid, ContactNumber, where, pagenumber, modifiedafter, – for contacts Invoicenumber, Invoiceid, where, pagenumber, modifiedafter – for invoices

 ## xeroCustomer
 It is an instance of the bw_xero_api01.AccountWrapper class.
 To Create/Insert customer we should pass values to variables which are needed.

+Ex:
-Ex: bw_xero_api01.BreadwinnerAPI.AccountWrapper sc = new bw_xero_api01.BreadwinnerAPI.AccountWrapper(); sc.name=’Test Customer’; //For all other variables you can refer here req.xeroCustomer = sc;
+    bw_xero_api01.BreadwinnerAPI.AccountWrapper sc = new bw_xero_api01.BreadwinnerAPI.AccountWrapper();
+    sc.name=’Test Customer’; //For all other variables you can refer here req.xeroCustomer = sc;

 ## xeroInvoice
 It is an instance of the Invoice class.
 To Create/Insert customer we should pass values to variables which are needed.

-Ex: bw_xero_api01.BreadwinnerAPI.Invoice sc = new bw_xero_api01.BreadwinnerAPI.Invoice(); sc.CustomerId=’Test Customer’; //For all other variables you can refer here sc.description=’desc’;… req.xeroInvoice = sc;
+Ex: bw_xero_api01.BreadwinnerAPI.Invoice inv = new bw_xero_api01.BreadwinnerAPI.Invoice();
+    inv.CustomerId=’Test Customer’; //For all other variables you can refer here inv.description=’desc’;…
+    req.xeroInvoice = inv;

 ## Request Actions
 It’s a string, used to define the type of action that needs to be performed.
 We are providing below types of actions.